A2osX/A2osX/README.md

 Kernel 0.8 is out.
 It is confined in Aux LC Bank 1 & 2 to leave enough room at $EOOO for Drivers.
-Now, Network drivers, Mouse, DHGR.DRV can load and fit in Aux LC.
+Network drivers, Mouse, DHGR.DRV can load and fit in Aux LC.
 Now it's time to make all external BINs use new API, then GUI development will resume.

 **A2OSX.BOOT.po** : 140k A2osX boot disk with all binaries